Mary Lou Retton is home after stay in ICU, daughter says

 CLARKSBURG, W.Va.
-(WBOY) — Former Olympic gymnast and West Virginia native Mary Lou Retton is “in recovery mode” after a several-week stay in intensive care with a rare form of pneumonia.
+(WBOY) — Former Olympic gymnast and West Virginia native Mary Lou Retton is back home after a several-week stay in intensive care with a rare form of pneumonia.

 “We still have a long road of recovery ahead of us, but baby steps,” Kelley said in the post.